Table of Contents

 These natural energy supplements may come in a bottle, but they’re typically a lot safer for you than something your doctor could prescribe.
 Plus, you’ll find that most of the energy supplements I outline below are not only good for increasing energy levels but can also improve your brain function.

-The best vitamins for energy can be divided into two basic categories: natural energy supplements and stimulants.
+The best energy supplements can be divided into two basic categories: natural energy supplements and stimulants.

 Natural energy supplements are compounds that your body can use to support its own energy production.
 These include vitamins and nutrients that encourage proper mitochondrial function, fight oxidative stress, get rid of brain fog, and support your body’s metabolic function.